-Hopefully, you will learn how to dress properly for the weather too, and how to be sensible in our challenging conditions, while still providing service with a smile.
+Hopefully, you will learn how to dress properly for the weather, and how to be sensible in our challenging conditions, while still providing service with a smile.
 You will need to learn to do less appealing tasks, quickly, logically and to a high standard.
 Also, you will be living and dealing with people from different cultures and with different personalities, so we hope you will also polish your social skills, so you can be free of biases and accepting of all.

 Our working language is English, so you can improve that too, and if you want a challenge, we can teach you some Finnish - one of the most difficult languages in the world!

 A couple of our previous volunteers have recorded their workaway travel experiences in their blogs.
-If you are thinking of coming here, check them out.
-One is called Stray adrift, (go to Husky diaries), and another from a few years back called The other fork in the road.
-This one added the famous quote by naturalist Alexander von Humboldt which sums things up quite well: “The most dangerous worldview is the worldview of those who have not viewed the world.”
+If you are thinking of coming here, check them out: one is called Stray adrift, (go to Husky diaries), and another from a few years back called The other fork in the road.
+The famous quote by naturalist Alexander von Humboldt here sums things up quite well: “The most dangerous worldview is the worldview of those who have not viewed the world.”
 So just chosing to travel, here or anywhere, may hopefully help to broaden your own worldview ;)

 Help is mostly needed in looking after our huskies, which includes training, exercising, grooming and feeding them, as well as cleaning and maintaining the kennel area.
 This involves taking dogs for walks/runs, brushing the dogs when they blow their coats, preparing their daily food (handling raw pork, beef, chicken, fish, elk and reindeer meat and bones), as well as cleaning up the dogs poop.
 Sometimes we have puppies that require extra attention and feeding.